-- When was the WHO established? - How many member states are currently part of the WHO? - What is the current budget of the WHO? - Who have served as the Directors-General at the WHO?
+- 1. When was the WHO established? - 2.
+How many member states are currently part of the WHO? - 3.
+What is the full form of WHO? - 4.
+Who is the current Director-General of WHO?

 1. Elizabeth Fee, Marcos Cueto and Theodore M. Brown, The World Health Organization: A History, Cambridge University Press.